+Standards Committee

+Meeting Date 18 December 2023

+Report Title Member-officer protocol

+EMT Lead Robin Harris - Monitoring Officer

+Head of Service

+Lead Officer

+Classification Open

-Standards Committee Meeting Date 27 September 2022 Report Title Member-officer protocol EMT Lead David Clifford Head of Service Head of Policy, Governance and Customer Services - Monitoring Officer Lead Officer Robin Harris Interim Team Leader (Contentious and Corporate Governance) Deputy Monitoring Officer Classification Open Recommendations The standards committee is recommended to: Consider whether the draft protocol at Appendix I is fit for purpose and if not, propose amendments to the form, substance and structure.
-2. Consider how members and officers should be consulted on the content of the protocol as the drafting progresses.
+Recommendations The standards committee is recommended to:

+1. Consider whether the draft protocol at Appendix I is fit for purpose and if not, propose amendments to the form, substance and structure.

+2. Delegate the authority to the Monitoring Officer to make any final amendments to the text.

+Recommend the final Member/Officer Protocol to Council for adoption.